benblack769/benblack769.github.io/posts/learnings/dataset_theory.md

 Modern deep learning has a variety of techniques to accomplish a similar feat.
 Models with carefully crafted inductive biases, cross-correlation loss to make a denser loss function (self-supervised learning), fine-tuning regimes to utilize larger related datasets, various augmentation schemes to generate more diverse image-label pairs, and more.

 However, no current technique comes very close to matching the data efficiency of human domain experts.
-And so we do have to treat our datasets with the same care we treat overdetermined datasets in historical analysis, finding ways to make sure the model is learning causal, generlizable information regardless of dataset size or lack of diversity.
+And so we do have to treat our datasets with the same care we treat overdetermined datasets in historical analysis, finding ways to make sure the model is learning causal, generalizable information regardless of dataset size or lack of diversity.

 #### Common causes of overdetermination

-The first common cause of overdetermination in practice is difficulty of obtaining data.

-The second common cause of overdetermination is insufficient data modeling.

-* Easy to label, hard to get examples of
+* **Difficulty of Collecting Data:** In particular, when objects are very easy to label, i.e. humans can be trained on very few examples, but hard to get examples of, and so insufficiently diverse data is collected.
-    * HFW large eggs
-    * Pap highest atypical cells
-    * Macrophages
-* Training images are often overdetermined (more possible discrimination boundaries than necessary)
-    * Training scans are more-in-focus or higher quality than production scans
-    * Generalization, overfit to one look, fail to pick up other looks despite common features between them
-    * Sometimes certain details are very easy to pick up on, identify/compress the training dataset
-        * Schistosoma
-    * Resulting machine is too simple/incomplete
-    * This extra quality is not always needed to pick up certain things (large HFW eggs/worms)
-    * Lower quality production scans suffer in recall
+* **Too clean of training data:** Can occur when training data is collected specifically for use in some sort of model training, educational, or scientific study (i.e. a medical study) and then the dataset is used for less clean data where fewer features are available.
+* **Insufficient Preprocessing:** Training models end to end on raw data such as pixels, raw audio samples, etc, has been popularized by deep learning, but it does lead to more overdetermined datasets.
+Effective use of both classical transforms such as FFT analysis, and of deep learning transforms like frozen model features can help a lot
+* **Too much context:** Additional context, especially information about where and when a sample is sourced from, can correlate very strongly with  population statistics become more clear indiciators than causual features.
+Removing context through cropping,
+* **Insufficient augmentation:** Augmentations are human-guided image modeling as to what information in an image is not going to be true causal information.
+* **Insufficient Modeling:** Model design choices can allow some kinds of reduction in image informativeness similar to pre-processing/augmentation.

 #### Identifying Overdetermination